-- (1) Stock Option Vesting Schedules: - Options granted on and between September 14, 2005 through and including September 15, 2010 were granted pursuant to our 2003 Employee, Director and Consultant Stock Option Plan, as amended (the "2003 Plan") and vest 25 percent of the shares per year on each anniversary of the date of grant. - Options granted beginning on and after February 23, 2011 were granted pursuant to our 2010 Plan and vest 25 percent of the shares per year on each anniversary date of the grant. - (2) Restricted stock units vest 1/4 per year from the last day of the month in which the restricted stock units were granted.
-Restricted stock units awarded to Mr. Riggsbee and Mr. Tobin in connection with their commencement of employment vest 1/4 per year from the date of grant.
-The vesting of unvested options and restricted stock unit awards held by our NEOs will accelerate upon a change of control of Myriad in accordance with the Executive Retention Agreements described below under "Potential Payments Upon Termination or Change-in-Control." - (3) On September 14, 2016, based on the degree of accomplishment of the applicable performance criteria for our fiscal year 2016, the number of shares actually awarded was reduced by 4.6 percent.
-The adjusted number of restricted stock units will vest 1/4 per year beginning on September 30, 2016. - (4) The market value of stock awards is determined by multiplying the number of shares by \$30.60, the closing price of our common stock on the NASDAQ Global Market on June 30, 2016, the last day of our fiscal year.
+(1) Stock Option Vesting Schedules:

+- Options granted on and between September 14, 2005 through and including September 15, 2010 were granted pursuant to our 2003 Employee, Director and Consultant Stock Option Plan, as amended (the "2003 Plan") and vest 25 percent of the shares per year on each anniversary of the date of grant. - Options granted beginning on and after February 23, 2011 were granted pursuant to our 2010 Plan and vest 25 percent of the shares per year on each anniversary date of the grant. - (2) Restricted stock units vest 1⁄24 per year from the last day of the month in which the restricted stock units were granted.
+Restricted stock units awarded to Mr. Riggsbee in connection with his commencement of employment vest 1⁄44 per year from the date of grant.
+The vesting of unvested options and restricted stock unit awards held by our NEOs will accelerate upon a change of control of Myriad in accordance with the Executive Retention Agreements described below under "Potential Payments Upon Termination or Change-in-Control." - (3) The market value of stock awards is determined by multiplying the number of shares by \$25.84, the closing price of our common stock on the NASDAQ Global Market on June 30, 2017, the last day of our fiscal year. - (4) On September 13, 2017, based on the degree of accomplishment of the revenue performance criteria for our fiscal year 2017, the number of shares actually earned was at 100% of the award.
+The restricted stock units will vest 1/4 per year beginning on September 30, 2017.

-2016 Fiscal-Year Option Exercises and Stock Vested
+2017 Fiscal-Year Option Exercises and Stock Vested

-The following table shows information regarding exercises of options to purchase our common stock and vesting of restricted stock unit awards by our NEOs during the fiscal year ended June 30, 2016.
+The following table shows information regarding exercises of options to purchase our common stock and vesting of restricted stock unit awards by our NEOs during the fiscal year ended June 30, 2017.

-Option .
-Awards Restricted Stock Awards
+Option A Awards Restricted Stock Awards

-Name Number of Shares Acquired on Exercise (#) Value Realized on Exercise (\$) (1) Number of Shares Acquired on Vesting (#) Value Realized on Vesting (\$)
+Name Number of Shares Acquired on Exercise (#) Value Realized on Exercise (\$) (1) Number of Shares Acquired on Vesting (#) Value Realized on Vesting (\$)(2)

-Mark C. Capone None 24,857 1,028,831
+Mark C. Capone None 44,533 924,941

+Alexander Ford None 8,250 171,188

+R. Bryan Riggsbee None 19,425 390,242

 Jerry S. Lanchbury, Ph.D.
-135,999 2,950,688 14,688 607,936
+None 26,315 546,557

 Richard M. Marsh, Esq.
-80,378 1,478,730 14,236 589,228

-R. Bryan Riggsbee None 7,500 294,825

-Bernard F. Tobin None 7,000 299,810
+None 25,505 529,733

-(1) Amounts shown in this column do not necessarily represent the actual value realized from the sale of the shares acquired upon exercise of the options because the shares may not be sold on exercise but continue to be held by the executive officer exercising the option.
-The amounts shown represent the difference between the option exercise price and the market price on the date of exercise, which is the amount that would have been realized if the shares had been sold immediately upon exercise.
+- (1) Amounts shown in this column do not necessarily represent the actual value realized from the sale of the shares acquired upon exercise of the options because the shares may not be sold on exercise but continue to be held by the executive officer exercising the option.
+The amounts shown represent the difference between the option exercise price and the market price on the date of exercise, which is the amount that would have been realized if the shares had been sold immediately upon exercise. - (2) Amounts shown in this column represent the market value of stock awards upon vesting as determined by multiplying the number of shares by \$20.92, the closing price of our common stock on the NASDAQ Global Market on September 17, 2016, for shares which vested on that date, and by \$20.58, the closing price of our common stock on the NASDAQ Global Market on September 30, 2016, for shares which vested on that date.